tarwn/lessthandot-hugo/blogs/content/posts/2015-01-09-the-mysterious-permission-issue.md

 > Error: FF_DST Write to Flat file failed the pre-execute phase and returned error code 0xC020200E.

-> DFT Export to Flat File:Error: Cannot open the datafile “\\myServer\c$\rootfolder\myExport\myFlatFile.txt”.
+> DFT Export to Flat File:Error: Cannot open the datafile "\\myServer\c$\rootfolder\myExport\myFlatFile.txt".

 There was also a little warning with a more useful message:

 > DFT Export to Flat File:Warning: Access is denied.

-I immediately thought: “Haha, no proxy is used in the SQL Server Agent job step!”
+I immediately thought: "Haha, no proxy is used in the SQL Server Agent job step!"

 However, when I checked the job step there was a proxy configured.
 OK then, they must have forgot to assign permissions to the folder.
 Alas, permissions were correctly set as well.
 The plot thickens!